-The reports submitted by each chapter during the biennium will be the documents used in selecting chapters for he Middaugh Chapter Achievement Awards at the biennial conclave.
+The Chapter Activity Reports submitted by each chapter during the biennium will be the documents used in selecting chapters for the Middaugh Chapter Achievement Awards at the biennial conclave.
 Therefore, it is important to list the objectives of the activity.
-State if the primary purpose was:alumni relations, chapter development, promotion of agriculture, service to college/campus,service to community, fundraising or new member development.
+State if the primary purpose was:alumni relations, chapter development, promotion of agriculture, service to college/campus,service to community, fundraising, or new member development.

 State the extent of the involvement of the chapter in the activity.
 Did the chapter wholly or partially sponsor the activity?
 Also, state the number of members, alumni and other people involved in the activity.

-Attach any photographs, videos or other pertinent materials to the blog post before it is submitted.
+Attach any photographs, videos, or other pertinent materials to the Chapter Activity Report when it is submitted.